First Trimester Medication Abortion (the abortion pill)

 Completing the Medical Abortion at Home

-For most women cramping and bleeding will begin within 4 hours after using the second medication.
-On average significant heavy cramping, bleeding, and passing of blood clots, much like or heavier than a bad period, will start and generally last 24-48 hours, then tapers off like a period over the next 5-7 days.
+For most women bleeding and cramping will begin anywhere from thirty (30) minutes to four (4) hours after you insert/swallow the tablets.
+On average, the heavy cramping, bleeding, and passing of blood clots, will generally last between twenty-four (24) to forty-eight (48) hours, then will taper off like a period over the next two weeks.

 - Do not use a tampon

 - Please use Maxi Pads or something else that would not require to be inside the vagina

 - We recommend you get a heating pad as this helps with cramping pain

 - Continue to take the nausea and pain medication as instructed on the bottles

 If you are further along in your pregnancy, you may need to have an early surgical abortion procedure.

 We are a proud member of the National Abortion Federation (“NAF”), an association of medical professionals who provide assistance to women seeking abortions including educational materials and sometimes financial assistance to women that qualify.
 If you are interested in financial assistance, please ask for our patient funding coordinators contact information when you schedule your appointment with us.